Darshan1510/CS5010-Image-manipulation-and-enhancement/README.md

 * Retain support for all previous operations and script commands.

 We have advanced our implementation in accordance with Object-Oriented Programming (OOP) and Model-View-Controller (MVC) principles, incorporating enhancements based on new feature set.
 The modifications made to our existing code will be elucidated and justified below.
+All the features are completed.

 ## New implementations